-Mbox supports three types of external video inputs: PCIe cards, Blackmagic UltraStudio Thunderbolt devices, and USB/Firewire devices.
+Mbox supports three types of external video inputs: PCle cards, Blackmagic UltraStudio Thunderbolt devices, and other video capture devices - typically USB or Firewire devices.
 For best performance (i.e. lowest latency and best image quality), Mbox has native support for Blackmagic (Decklink and UltraStudio) and Active Silicon Phoenix devices.
-Other PCIe cards that support QuickTime streaming may work, but not as well as Blackmagic or Active Silicon devices.
-USB/FireWire devices must output a QuickTime stream and will usually have greater latency and lower quality than PCIe or Thunderbolt devices.
+Other PCle cards that support AVfoundation capture formats may work, but not as well as Blackmagic or Active Silicon devices.
+USB/FireWire devices must output a AVFoundation compatible format and will usually have greater latency and lower quality than PCle or Thunderbolt devices.